LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 **current flow:** A visitor shows up at a parking garage and enters through the gate.
 A visitor will then look around to see if there's any parking spaces available.
 A visitor will then find a parking space and park their car there.
 <!-- insert diagram here -->

-current flow diagram, For ease you can refer to the below activity diagram that serves as a symbolistic illustration on the current process flow:
+current flow diagram, For ease you can refer to the figure 1 activity diagram that serves as a symbolistic illustration on the current process flow:

+figure 1: non software aided flow diagram.
  ![Activity diagram no software](/Projects/assets/AD%20no%20software.png)

 **Exceptions:**